-Reminders
+Reminders/Notices

-- School uniforms- please make sure your child wears their tie (Juniors/optional for Infants), a white shirt (no polo t-shirts) and black shoes (no trainers).
-SLT will be checking uniforms next week and sending home reminders to parents. - Follow us on Twitter! @stmarysrcpriory to see weekly updates from our classes!
+- Book Fair next week- please see email regarding timings for your child's year group. - Join us for our Science Fair on Thursday 23rd March!
+The children will be working hard to showcase their science learning for parents. - School uniforms- please make sure your child wears their tie (Juniors/optional for Infants), a white shirt (no polo t-shirts) and black shoes (no trainers). - Follow us on Twitter! @stmarysrcpriory to see weekly updates from our classes!